SuzzukiW/KITE/README.md

 KITE is a Python package for detecting epistatic interactions in quantitative trait loci (QTL) data using kernel-based methods.
 The package provides a user-friendly framework for identifying non-linear interactions between genetic variants that influence complex traits.

+## Proposal

+You can view the detailed proposal for the KITE project [here](https://repo.fufoundation.co/Research/KITE.pdf).

 ## Features

 - Kernel-based approach for capturing non-linear interactions between genotypes